zhwa/mlir-example/book/Chapter-14-Production-Optimizations.md

 The optimization techniques in this chapter are production-tested but require production-scale problems to demonstrate their value.
 We implement them for completeness and to prepare for real deployments.

 **Problem 1: Untapped Optimization Opportunities**.
+Chapters 11-14 all use Linalg operations for structured computation—LayerNorm uses `linalg.reduce` and `linalg.generic`, Linear uses `linalg.matmul` and `linalg.transpose`, and element-wise operations lower to `linalg.generic`.
+This consistency ensures that all chapters benefit from the same high-level IR and optimization infrastructure.
+The implementations are identical across chapters for common operations, with only the GPT-specific operations (Embedding, MaskedSoftmax, RoPE) using manual lowering for specialized logic.

-Chapters 11-13 already use Linalg operations for structured computation—matrix multiplications lower to `linalg.matmul`, element-wise operations to `linalg.generic`.
-This high-level IR provides semantic richness that enables optimization, but we haven't yet applied aggressive transformations:
+This high-level IR provides semantic richness that enables optimization, but we haven't yet applied aggressive transformations in Chapters 11-13:

 ```cpp
 // Chapters 11-13: Linalg operations (high-level, structured)